 What is “the Spectrum”?

 Autism is a term that is constantly redefined the more it’s studied and it is an umbrella term.
 Being “on the spectrum” means having some sort of autism.
 Subsets of autism ranges from mild to severe.
 We can say that every case in autism is unique.
-While some individuals on the autism spectrum have great art skills, around 40 percent have intellectual disability (meaning IQ less than 70), and many have above average intelligence.
+While some individuals on the autism spectrum have great art skills and above-average intelligence, some have above below-average to average intelligence.
 Most people on the spectrum can have a distinctive ability resulting from their peculiar way of viewing the world, while others suffering from autism are unable to live without aid.
 About 25 percent of individuals with ASD can develop communication skills by using other means than verbal.
 The way and quality of life can be greatly improved with effective treatment and education method, while raising the awareness on accepting, respecting, and supporting those in need.

 Does My Child Have Autism?